robsonalves/poc-python-game/Readme.md

 [x] Feature: Make that the character sprite stay in the front of plataform sprite when character is passing throught platform object
-[x] Feature: Automate Tests to validate the game and phases to found bugs [x] Feature: Separe logic of the game in different files
+[x] Feature: Automate Tests to validate the game and phases to found bugs [x] Feature: Separe logic of the game in different files [] Bug: When I touch some enemy, not close/finish the game, just restart the phase